Apart-Tell/apart-tell/README.md

 # Project Name: Apart-Tell

-A directory of available accomodations within Mintal.
+An online directory of available accomodations within Mintal.

 ## Installation
 1. Clone the repository to your local machine using git clone <repository-url>